-The fair value of our note payable to affiliate is equal to the initial principal balance as the note was entered into on December 31, 2021.
+The carrying value of our note payable to affiliate approximates fair value as the interest rate is reset on a daily basis utilizing the SOFR adjusted for a credit spread.
 The note payable to affiliate is categorized as Level 2 within the fair value hierarchy.
 Notes payable are not remeasured at fair value on a recurring basis.